lastzero/test-tools/README.md

     Bundle/Example/Tests/config.yml

 The YAML file must contain the sections "parameters" and "services".
-If you're not yet familiar with dependency injection or the config file format, you can find more information on symfony.com:
+If you're not yet familiar with dependency injection or the config file format, please read the documentation on symfony.com (it's really simple):

 http://symfony.com/doc/current/components/dependency_injection/introduction.html